cimentadaj/ml_socsci/01_ml_framework.md

 <img src="./img/raw_data_wnote.svg" width="40%" style="display: block; margin: auto;" />

 and fit the model on it.
 How do you know you're overfitting?
-Is there a metric?
-Is there a method?
 Well, one very easy and naive approach is to randomly divide your data into two chunks called training and testing:

 <img src="./img/train_testing_df.svg" width="80%" style="display: block; margin: auto;" />